They are lipoprotein particles that consist of triglycerides (85-92%), phospholipids (6-12%), cholesterol (1-3%), and proteins (1-2%).

-Chylomicrons are the largest and highest triglyceride-rich lipoproteins in the blood.
-Chylomicrons are generally present only in the postprandial state, because they carry dietary fat from the intestines to other tissues.
+Chylomicrons are the most significant and highest triglyceride-rich lipoproteins in the blood.
+Chylomicrons are generally present only in the postprandial state because they carry dietary fat from the intestines to other tissues.

-Because omega-3 fatty acids are known to significantly lower fasting triglyceride concentrations, their effects on postprandial triglyceride metabolism have been examined in some detail.
+Because omega-3 fatty acids are known to significantly lower fasting triglyceride concentrations, their effects on postprandial triglyceride metabolism have been examined.

 As expected, treatment with omega-3 fatty acids markedly reduced the rise in serum triglycerides after a high-fat meal.

-The dose of omega-3 fatty acids required to achieve a reduction in postprandial lipemia has been shown to be as low as 1 g / day.
+The dose of omega-3 fatty acids required to reduce postprandial lipemia is as low as 1 g / day.

-Until now, it is unknown to what extent the reduction in postprandial lipemia contributes to the reduction of cardiovascular risk, but this may be a mechanism by which these fatty acids mitigate the development of coronary heart disease (CHD, for its acronym in English).
+It is unknown to what extent the reduction in postprandial lipemia contributes to the decrease in cardiovascular risk, but this may be a mechanism by which these fatty acids mitigate the development of coronary heart disease (CHD, for its acronym in English).

-Chylomicrons are formed in the endoplasmic reticulum in the absorbent cells (enterocytes) of the small intestine.
+Chylomicrons are formed in the endoplasmic reticulum in the small intestine’s absorbent cells (enterocytes).
 The villi, lined with the brush border microvilli, provide a large surface area for absorption.

 The newly formed chylomicrons are secreted through the basolateral membrane into blood vessels, where they join with lymph to become chyle.
 The lymphatic vessels carry the chyle to the venous return of the systemic circulation.

-Therefore, unlike the saccharides and amino acids that digestion releases from carbohydrates and proteins in the diet (respectively), lipids in the diet bypass the hepatic portal system, which means that the liver does not receive « first crack ‘on them.
+Therefore, unlike the saccharides and amino acids that digestion releases from carbohydrates and proteins in the diet (respectively), lipids bypass the hepatic portal system, which means that the liver does not receive the « first crack ‘on them.